Frequently Asked Questions

 • Evidence of the fruit of the Spirit and healthy interpersonal relationships.

 • Faithfulness and some measure of effectiveness in ministry.
-Basic understanding of biblical, theological, and missiological concepts.
+Foundational understanding of biblical, theological, and missiological concepts.

 • Committed to personal growth and ongoing learning and reflection within a diverse international fellowship.